Patron in the City: Anna Colby

 “ELFCO is a wonderful place to shop, and I am so glad they are back!
 I can pull right up in front of the store and park, walk in and fill a long shopping list, and check out within 15 minutes or less.
 I am constantly amazed that I can get nearly everything I need there.
 For me, shopping at ELFCO is an enjoyable experience much like visiting a neighbor.
 It is a warm, welcoming space where I can grab a coffee and a pastry and visit with the staff or other customers.
 ELFCO is building community while providing folks in Lansing with a great variety of foods, many of which are locally sourced.
 It is truly a gem in our city.” – Barb Barton, ELFCO member

-Do you have an idea to create change in your community?
-Become a patron to your city by launching your project today at www.Patronicity.com.
+Do you have an idea for creating change in your community?
+Become a patron in your city by launching your project today at www.Patronicity.com.